 As of Oct 2025, the University of Oxford has not yet conducted its own accessibility testing of the Accredible platform.
 This statement is based on accessibility information provided by Accredible, including their published accessibility documentation and supplier assurances.
 We are planning to carry out our own accessibility audit and user testing as part of our ongoing service review.

-If you need this statement in a different format, or have feedback, please contact training.management@it.ox.ac.uk.
+If you need this statement in a different format, or have accessibility feedback to accessibility, please contact training.management@it.ox.ac.uk who will direct the feedback to the correct place.

 References: